FReeshabh/recipe-search-app-react-project/README.md

 # Recipe App

 This project was boostrapped using `create-react-app`.
 I used [Edamam's Recipe search API](https://developer.edamam.com/edamam-recipe-api), to fetch the information.

+This project is licensed under the 3-Clause BSD License (also known as Modified BSD License).
+It's a permissive enough license like the MIT license, so do what you want.

 ## Images from the app